 We personally test CBD products and may earn a commission if you shop through the links on this page.
 Here’s how we make money.

-While CBD remains the star of the hemp cannabinoid industry, “alternative” cannabinoids such as delta-8 THC, delta-10-THC, and THC-O have grown popular in the last two years.
+While CBD remains the star of the hemp cannabinoid industry, “alternative” cannabinoids like delta-8 THC, delta-10-THC, and THC-O have grown popular.

-One of the newest additions to this list is hexahydrocannabinol (HHC).
-HHC is a psychoactive cannabinoid that’s made by hydrogenating THC.
-Unfortunately, evidence-based information about HHC is scarce because of its novelty.
+One of the newest additions to this list is hexahydrocannabinol (HHC), a psychoactive cannabinoid made by hydrogenating THC.
+Unfortunately, evidence-based information about HHC is scarce.

-That’s why we reached out to Kentucky’s KCA Labs, one of the only hemp testing labs in the country familiar with HHC, who provided us with more information.
+That’s why I contacted Kentucky’s KCA Labs, one of the only hemp testing labs in the country familiar with HHC, for more info.

 What is HHC?
 Is it safe?
 How can you make sure you’re buying a legitimate and safe product?
 Here’s a science-backed look at this new cannabinoid.